Attention Snowbirds: Things to do Before a Vacation?

 Once the signs of winter begin to show up, many seasonal travelers prepare themselves for the winter route in search of summer.
 And if you’re reading this, we can assume you’re a part of this group as well.
-As you’re planning out the logistics for the trip, you’re probably investigating a couple of things to make everything as comfortable as possible.
+As you’re planning out the transport companies for the trip, you’re probably investigating a couple of things to make everything as comfortable as possible.
 With this in mind, what should be the number one priority in the midst of all the preparation?

 You are trying to maximize life through new adventures while being cautious with your health.
 But what if you’re planning your vacation includes driving across the country?